 This question provides the only assessment in the specification of AO3: Explore links and connections between writers' ideas and perspectives, as well as how these are conveyed.

 This question is the most demanding of those in Section A and, with 22 marks distributed between 5 levels, carries almost half of the total marks available for reading so it is extremely important that candidates allow time to plan carefully and then aim to make a good range of relevant points.

 Examiners recognise the challenge of the question and it was pleasing to note that nearly all candidates achieved some degree of success.
-One examiner commented that 'most candidates were able to offer some valid comparisons' and another 'was impressed with the quality of these responses.'
-The majority of candidates achieved at least a mark within level 3 but there were a few who did not attempt the question and thereby missed the opportunity to gain a significant number of marks.
+One examiner commented that 'all candidates who answered the question could describe a range of similarities and differences between the texts' and another said that some responses in the top level were 'truly impressive'.
+The majority of candidates achieved a mark within level 3 or above but there were a few who did not attempt the question and thereby missed the opportunity to gain a significant number of marks.

-At the lower end, candidates tended to make obvious comparisons for example 'both extracts describe a dangerous experience' and 'both men are in a difficult situation but one is in the sea and one is in a canyon"; often these responses became narrative, sometimes with greater emphasis on one text.
+At the lower end, candidates tended to make obvious comparisons for example 'both extracts describe an unusual and dangerous sport' and 'one race takes place in Pakistan and one in America'; often these responses became narrative, sometimes with greater emphasis on one text.
 Candidates at this level were generally able to draw links between the writers' ideas and make some straightforward comments about language and/or structure.
 Some candidates copied out over-long quotations whilst a small minority used no supporting textual references; these answers tended to be more list-like and often went little further than mere identification.
 The more successful responses balanced their points, confidently interweaving both texts with exemplification and exploration of ideas.

-The most assured responses included astute analysis of language, tone and purpose as well as content and there were insightful statements such as: 'Archibald says that "time crawls by" which would almost remind the reader of the slow movement of an infant or a snail and this is mirrored in Text Two where Ralston describes how the time during his accident "dilates"; here Ralston supports Archibald in the idea that time goes slowly when in a life-endangering situation.'
+The most assured responses included astute analysis of language, tone and purpose as well as content and there were insightful statements such as: 'Both texts express the chaos of an unfamiliar sport from a Western perspective although they differ in tone: Text Two has a critical tone, discussing the danger and idiocy of the race, while Text One offers admiration and appreciation for the courage shown in the sport.'
 The range of comparisons, depth of comment on both ideas and perspectives and the use of appropriate references were all discriminators.